bitnami/charts/bitnami/mariadb-galera/README.md

 ```

 | Note: you need to substitute the placeholders _[ROOT_PASSWORD]_, _[MARIADB_PASSWORD]_ and _[MARIABACKUP_PASSWORD]_ with the values obtained from instructions in the installation notes.

+## To 1.0.0

+Helm performs a lookup for the object based on its group (apps), version (v1), and kind (StatefulSet).
+Also known as its GroupVersionKind, or GVK.
+Changing the GVK is considered a compatibility breaker from Kubernetes' point of view, so you cannot "upgrade" those objects to the new GVK in-place.
+Earlier versions of Helm 3 did not perform the lookup correctly which has since been fixed to match the spec.

+In commit [4dfac075aacf74405e31ae5b27df4369e84eb0b0](https://github.com/bitnami/charts/commit/4dfac075aacf74405e31ae5b27df4369e84eb0b0) the `apiVersion` of the deployment resources was updated to `apps/v1` in tune with the api's deprecated, resulting in compatibility breakage.

+This major version signifies this change.